Git-Mastery: Lessons

 checkout feature1

-Target To practice branch merging, let's merge each branch to the other.
+Target Merge each branch into the other.

 Preparation